 neondatabase

-Bait per surface differs — a Lobste.rs methodology drop, a Substack Acceleration Watch, an MCP install on the Cursor feed, a /predicted citation in a Pragmatic Engineer reply — but every path lands on the same SSRN paper (abstract=6606558), the same /predicted dashboard, and the same 30-day Signal-or-It’s-Free guarantee.
+What you see on each surface is shaped to fit it — a methodology note on Lobste.rs, the weekly Acceleration Watch on Substack, the one-line MCP install on the Cursor feed — but every one points back to the same SSRN paper (abstract=6606558), the same /predicted dashboard, and the same 30-day Signal-or-It’s-Free guarantee.
 That’s the result.

 Every reader has a different home, and you have to show up on theirs, not yours.
 We do that on principle: the dev.to reader, the Substack reader, the Bluesky reader, and the Claude Desktop reader all have the same right to the signal.